OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-demos.md

 - **CFG_BUILD_KERNEL_STACK**

   Determines how to build the kernel stack.
-The following option is available and automatically (implicitly) pre-selected:
+The following options are available:

   - __Link to Application__

     The openPOWERLINK kernel part will be directly linked to the user part and application.
 WinPCAP will be used as Ethernet driver.

+  - __Stack on PCIe__

+    The library `liboplkmnapp-pcieintf.lib` will be used.
+It contains the interface to an external PCIe device interfaced through the NDIS PCIe miniport driver.
+    The kernel part of the openPOWERLINK stack is located on the external PCIe device.
+    Shared memory is used for status/control and data exchange between the user and kernel layers of the openPOWERLINK stack.

 ## Options for embedded platforms (Non-OS) {#sect_build_demos_noos_options}